-During her time at the network, Janice covered a slew of devastating storms including: Hurricanes Harvey, Irma, Sandy, Irene, Igor, Earl and Katrina.
+During her time at the network, Dean has covered a slew of devastating storms including: Hurricanes Harvey, Irma, Sandy, Irene, Igor, Earl and Katrina.
+Most recently, Dean contributed to FNC’s coverage of the category four storm Hurricane Laura.

 In addition to her role at FNC, Dean is the author of “Freddy the Frogcaster” a series of children’s books tailored towards teaching the weather.
 Most recently, Janice donated all of the earnings from her book toTeam Rubicon, an organization dedicated to providing disaster relief to those affected by natural disasters.